SMALL-GROUP WALKING TOURS OF SRI LANKA

 We try hard to make our trips unconventional by giving you breathing space, freedom, and flexibility.
 There are no planned sightseeing excursions.
 You choose what you want to do during your free time.
 You may even be wanting to turn the traditional “must-see” list into a “hope-to-see” list!

 We understand that any form of tourism inevitably brings with it some negative fallouts.
-Our main objective is to make like a little negative impact on the environment and the local communities as possible.
+Our main objective is to reduce the negative impact on the environment and the local communities as little as possible.

 - Strictly maintain our “small group” policy.